doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## Deprecated `Doctrine\DBAL\Version` class

+The usage of the `Doctrine\DBAL\Version` class is deprecated as internal implementation detail.
+Please refrain from checking the DBAL version at runtime.

 ## Deprecated `ExpressionBuilder` methods

 The usage of the `andX()` and `orX()` methods of the `ExpressionBuilder` class has been deprecated.
 Use `and()` and `or()` instead.